-Sweepfast can offer autumn winter servicing to your surfaces, this may include; sludge removal from the surface, spaying the whole area with an algaecide, working the algaecide into the surface and re-spraying the surface 7-10 days later, moss is best treated with MMC Pro Which has a fast working time and will continue to clean the surface for many weeks afterwards.
+Sweepfast can offer autumn winter servicing to your surfaces, this may include; sludge removal from the surface, spaying the whole area with an algaecide, working the algaecide such as RBT247 into the surface and re-spraying the surface 7-10 days later, moss is best treated with MMC Pro Which has a fast working time and will continue to clean the surface for many weeks afterwards.

 Filed under: Moss and Algae Control, Netball Court Painting, Tennis Court Cleaning, Tennis Court Painting | Tags: tarmac tennis court cleaning, tennis court cleaning, tennis court moss control, tennis court moss removal, tennis court painting

 “Can you clean my tarmac tennis court?”
 The voice at the other end of the phone says.
 “It’s got a bit of moss on it” they add, it’s then that you know it’s really bad.

 But it’s not all bad news, and a tarmac court is easily cleaned off using high pressure water through a flat surface cleaner to spread the pressure out so it doesn’t rip up the tarmac.
 You see tennis court tarmac has to be by nature free draining and therefore it’s not compacted down as much as say a playground or roadway, and as such is much more fragile.

 The order of play is to treat first to kill off the live moss, then clean it out using the appropriate system, then treat again to mop up the remaining moss and algae, and finally to colour coat in some new non slip paint to protect it for another few years.

 All this work is done in house by our own trained technicians, and re lined using the latest laser technology.

 For a free site visit and quote call 0121 747 9255, visit www.sweepfast.com or email email@example.com